Has your dog been scratching a lot lately?

 Ticks: Again spreading Organic Coconut oil or butter on your pooch will protect them on their walk against these little beasts.
 However, should you already find a tick in their fur, pull it out slowly.
 Be gentle, as you need to get the head out.
 Generally, all you can see is the body only.
 If you do not want to use your tweezers or hands, use Tick Twisters.
 Spray afterwards with some Leucillin as a disinfectant on the wound and watch out for symptoms of tick-borne diseases.

 Allergies: Humans are no stranger to allergies and neither are our dogs whose immune system behaves very much the same as ours.
 Some dogs being more prone to allergies than others.
 When we talk about allergies we distinguish between seasonal and food allergies.
 Seasonal allergies can be caused by blooming plants and trees.
 Regular brushing and bathing, as well as air filtration and limited exposure to the elements, helps and could prevent the risk of your dog developing an allergic dermatitis.
 Food Allergies are also a cause for itchy skin.
 Some dogs may be allergic to certain proteins like beef, dairy, chicken while other dogs may be allergic to grains, rice or wheat corn.
 Skin redness and itching are often the first signs of an allergic reaction.
 Eliminate certain foods for one or two weeks and see if the itching stops and the red skin goes away.
+Here’s an article for some common food allergy symptoms in dogs – Top 5 Food Allergies in Dogs.

 Yeast Infection: This is the most common skin infection for dogs, after fleas and ticks.
 Dogs have a natural healthy amount of yeast levels in their body but these levels can be kicked out of balance if your dogs starts to itch, scratch and chew their paws excessively.
 Vets usually prescribe steroids to balance out the yeast levels, however, once your dogs overactive immune system is turned off from the steroids, the immune system can’t do its job of regulating and balancing the normal flora.
-THis often leaves our four legged friend with yeast bloom.
+This often leaves our four legged friend with yeast bloom.

 Secondary skin infections are then often treated by vets with antibiotics.
 Antibiotics are well-known to destroy all good bacteria along with the bad, wiping out healthy yeast levels in the process.